Ethnophilosophy

 Ethnophilosophy is the study of indigenous philosophical systems.
 The implicit concept is that a specific culture can have a philosophy that is not applicable and accessible to all peoples and cultures in the world; however, this concept is disputed by traditional philosophers.
+It has been criticised as an aspect of ethnology, rather than philosophy which is undertaken by the individual.